cahueya/concrete5-gdpr/DISCUSSIONS.md

 The whole process of being compliant to GDPR can be divided in three separate categories (please educate me if I'm wrong):

-1.Behavior as a website owner
+1. Behavior as a website owner

-2.Documentation
+2. Documentation

-3.Technical bits
+3. Technical bits

 The goal of this page is the creation of a working solution to all three: